 Webcam videos are the right type when you want more in-person interactions.

-You can film a pre-recorded video with recording software that features yourself talking to your prospects like a friend– it’s more personal than just a voice chat.
+You can film a pre-recorded video with recording software, or other collaboration tools, that features yourself talking to your prospects like a friend– it’s more personal than just a voice chat.
 This allows you to be more relatable.

 (Image source: Hippo Video)